CORIU/Milestone/README.md

 #print(full_board_check(test_board))

 #Write a function that asks for a player's next position (as a number 1-9)
-# and then uses the function from step 6 to check if it's a free position.
-If it is,
-# then return the position for later use.
 def player_choice(board):
    position = 0
    while position not in [1,2,3,4,5,6,7,8,9] or not space_check(board,position):